 What Exercises Should You Combine With Them to Burn Fat?

-Pull-up bar workout variations may include leg lifts, one leg lift, windscreen wiper, toes to bar, L-sliders, or hanging crunches.
+You should combine cardio exercises for weight loss, high-intensity interval training (HIIT), and pull-up bar variations.
+Pull-up bar workout variations can include leg lifts, windscreen wipers, toes to bar, L-sliders, or hanging crunches.

-The Center for Disease Control and Prevention recommends at least 150 minutes of moderate-intensity each week combined with at least two days of strength training to lose fat efficiently [4].
+The CDC advises at least 150 minutes of moderate-intensity cardio weekly, plus two days of strength training, for effective fat loss [4].

 FAQs